mxmarchal/metasong/README.md

 ## Features

 - Extracts metadata such as track number, title, authors, album, year, duration, artwork description, and sentiment analysis.
-(Powered by Hugging Face's Transformers library and OpenAI's GPT-3.5 Turbo API)
+(Powered by OpenAI's GPT-3.5 Turbo API and GPT-4 Vision API.)
 - Retrieves lyrics from audio files using the Genius API.
 - Utilizes multiprocessing to process audio files in parallel, improving performance.